dsmurl/the-system-controller-4/README.md

 	:> sudo ./update_kernel.sh
 	:> sudo reboot

-You will now be kicked back out to your host computers terminal prompt.
+You will now be kicked back out to your host computer's terminal prompt.
 Once the Beagle Bone has had a minute to rebbot, you will want to shell back into it with the instructions for root shell at the very first of this readme.
 Remember to use the new password that you set and then continue.

 Make the networking through the router work.
 Change the networking over to primary eth0 availability by editing /etc/network/interfaces.
 Edit the primary section to look like this: